 Lighthouses in Canada

-With the world's longest coastline and more than half the earth's area covered in lakes, Canada is home to more than 750 lighthouses.
-The Government of Canada has identified some of these scenic landmarks as surplus lighthouses.
-Working with Parks Canada, we have transferred close to 100 lighthouses to individuals, community groups and municipalities.
+With the world's longest coastline and more lakes than the rest of the world combined, Canada is also home to more than 750 lighthouses and long range lights.
+Working with Parks Canada, we have transferred over 100 lighthouses to individuals, community groups and municipalities.
 The new owners will conserve these important heritage sites for the benefit of all Canadians.

-Learn about the different kinds of lighthouses all across Canada and their many roles.
+Learn about the different kinds of lighthouses across Canada and their many roles.

 On this page